Matt-FTW/dotfiles/.config/fish/.github/README.md

 There is some completion files for apps that I use.
 You can check them [here](../completions/).

 In term of aliases, I have none.
-Instead, I use custom functions, but thats just a preference.
+Instead, I use custom functions, but that's just a preference.
 Be sure to not put your aliases inside you config.fish tho.
 If you wanna know more about it, check this [article](https://bsago.me/tech-notes/make-fish-start-faster).

 Abbreviations are included in [this file](../abbreviations.fish).